 Are you an adrenaline junkie who loves going on new adventures?
 One of the most life-changing experiences you can have on this earth is climbing Mt.
 Everest.
 Nestled along the border of Nepal and Tibet, this mountain is the tallest in the world and has become an international symbol of adventure and exploration.
 If you are planning a trip to this beautiful destination, using a service like Everest Base Camp Trek is essential.
-With the help of these professionals, you can plan out your trip and get the professional guidance needed as you make your way up this one of a kind mountain.
+With the help of these professionals, you can plan out your trip and get the professional guidance needed as you make your way up this one of a kind mountain was best treks in Nepal.
 Below are some of the things you need to know about Mt.
 Everest:

 The Actual Height Is Unknown